Ruben “Hurricane” Carter “in a Land Where Justice Is a Game”

 Wooley’s connection to more than a hundred other films goes back to the early 1950s.
 Wooley played Private Wilhelm in the 1953 western The Charge at Feather River.
 In a scene where Wilhelm is shot, he lets out a scream that has been used as stock scream footage in numerous films.

-The scream has become known as “The Wilhelm Scream,” although Wikipedia reports that the scream had actually appeared in an earlier movie, Distant Drums (1951).
+The scream has become known as “The Wilhelm Scream,” although Wikipedia notes that the scream had actually appeared in an earlier movie, Distant Drums (1951).
 Wooley played an uncredited role (Private Jessup) in Distant Drums, and he is listed as a voice extra for that film.

 Wooley passed away on September 16, 2003, but his humor, his movies, and his other work lives on.
 And his scream will probably continue to appear in more new movies to the delight of filmmakers and audience members alike.